 What is Beach Tennis?

-Beach tennis started in Italy in the early 1970s and has since grown in popularity all over the world, especially in Italy, Brazil, and Spain.
+Beach tennis started in Italy in the early 1970s and has since grown in popularity all over the world, especially in Brazil and Spain.
 It’s a fun and dynamic sport that combines elements of tennis, beach volleyball, and badminton on a sand court.

 The International Tennis Federation (ITF) officially recognizes and governs the sport, with a dedicated Beach Tennis World Tour and championships.